twse/random-stuff/README.md

 7. View the Mozilla credits list to change the last updated date and add the entries.

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 They won't receive emails when everyone is added - this will see the message in the log.
-1. In the `mozilla/community-data` repository, go to the `credits` directory, click the `names.csv` file and click the pencil at the top-right corner to edit it.
+1. Look for `names.csv` in the `credits` directory of `mozilla/community-data` repository and edit it with the pencil at the top-right corner.
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Enter any commit message or use the default message.
 4. Use the default option which commits directly to `master`.